Rachel McAdams’ Embarrassing Second-Fiddle History With Time Travel

 — Frivalszky Péter (@freevo) November 6, 2016

 Or Rachel McAdams could follow the steps of Brie Larson and get her own standalone superhero film with a female lead.
-But it’s very unlikely something like that will ever happen, as Palmer is just an ordinary person with no superhero abilities whatsoever in the comic books.
+But it’s very unlikely something like that will ever happen as Palmer is just an ordinary person with no superhero abilities whatsoever in the comic books.

 Another way for Rachel McAdams to revitalize her acting career is to follow the steps of Natalie Portman or Scarlett Johansson.
 That is: finding her own niche in the film industry, but one that doesn’t involve playing second fiddle to time-traveling men.
 Portman, for example, found her success with dark dramas, while Johansson had a breakthrough with sci-fi films.